piegamesde/BlockMap/README.md

 - A command line interface to render your worlds from scripts
 - The core rendering code as library to use in your own projects (releasing soon™)
 - Gamma corrected rendering
-- Works with both 1.13+ worlds (currently: up to 1.15)
+- Works with 1.13+ worlds (currently: up to 1.15.
+Rudimentary 1.16 support on the master branch)

 ## Gallery